In brief

 The Australian domestic market was previously impeded by a limited number of "slots" available for flights through Sydney's existing Kingsford Smith Airport.

-Kelly said these are held by incumbent airlines.
+Kelly said these are held by airlines that are already operating.

 'More competition means lower prices'

-Professor Rico Merkert, an aviation industry expert from Sydney University, said an ultra-low budget airline like Zinc has the potential to bring ticket prices down across the board.
+Professor Rico Merkert, an aviation industry expert from the University of Sydney, said an ultra-low budget airline like Zinc has the potential to bring ticket prices down across the board.

 "For customers, it would be great.
 More competition means lower prices," Merkert said.

-He says Jetstar, the low-budget subsidiary of Kelly's former employer, will fight to maintain its most profitable routes.
+He said Jetstar, the low-budget subsidiary of Kelly's former employer, will fight to maintain its most profitable routes.

 "They will do everything they can to make this a failure in my view," he said.